Reducing Overconfidence Predictions for Autonomous Driving Perception: Abstract

 \section{Abstract}

-In state-of-the-art deep learning for object recognition, SoftMax and Sigmoid functions are most commonly employed as the predictor outputs.
-Such layers often produce overconfident predictions rather than proper probabilistic scores, which can thus harm the decision-making of `critical' perception systems applied in autonomous driving and robotics.
-Given this, the experiments in this work propose a probabilistic approach based on distributions calculated out of the Logit layer scores of pre-trained networks.
-We demonstrate that Maximum Likelihood (\textit{ML}) and Maximum a-Posteriori (\textit{MAP}) functions are more suitable for probabilistic interpretations than SoftMax and Sigmoid-based predictions for object recognition.
-We explore distinct sensor modalities via RGB images and LiDARs (RV: range-view) data from the KITTI and Lyft Level-5 datasets, where our approach shows promising performance compared to the usual SoftMax and Sigmoid layers, with the benefit of enabling interpretable probabilistic predictions.
-Another advantage of the approach introduced in this paper is that the \textit{ML} and \textit{MAP} functions can be implemented in existing trained networks, that is, the approach benefits from the output of the Logit layer of pre-trained networks.
-Thus, there is no need to carry out a new training phase since the \textit{ML} and \textit{MAP} functions are used in the test/prediction phase.
+In state-of-the-art deep learning for object recognition, Softmax and Sigmoid layers are most commonly employed as the predictor outputs.
+Such layers often produce overconfidence predictions rather than proper probabilistic scores, which can thus harm the decision-making of `critical' perception systems applied in autonomous driving and robotics.
+Given this, we propose a probabilistic approach based on distributions calculated out of the Logit layer scores of pre-trained networks which are then used to constitute new decision layers based on Maximum Likelihood (\textit{ML}) and Maximum a-Posteriori (\textit{MAP}) inference.
+We demonstrate that the hereafter called \textit{ML} and \textit{MAP} layers are more suitable for probabilistic interpretations than Softmax and Sigmoid-based predictions for object recognition.
+We explore distinct sensor modalities via RGB images and LiDARs (RV: range-view) data from the KITTI and Lyft Level-5 datasets, where our approach shows promising performance compared to the usual Softmax and Sigmoid layers, with the benefit of enabling interpretable probabilistic predictions.
+Another advantage of the approach introduced in this paper is that the so-called \textit{ML} and \textit{MAP} layers can be implemented in existing trained networks, that is, the approach benefits from the output of the Logit layer of pre-trained networks.
+Thus, there is no need to carry out a new training phase since the \textit{ML} and \textit{MAP} layers are used in the test/prediction phase.
+The Classification results are presented using reliability diagrams, while detection results are illustrated using precision-recall curves.